Ham Balls with Brown Sugar Ham Glaze

 What to Know Before You Start

-On glaze timing: Start the glaze while you’re rolling the balls.
-It only takes a few minutes and you want it warm and fluid when it goes over the raw balls.
+On glaze timing: As you’re rolling the balls, start the glaze.
+It takes only a couple minutes and you want the glaze warm and fluid when it goes over the raw balls.
+If the glaze cools and thickens before you’re ready, warm it gently with a splash of water to loosen it.

 Ingredients